cca/libraries_wagtail/docs/startup.md

 > # use "activate.fish" below for Fish shel
 > source bin/activate
 > # install Wagtail & other dependencies in the environment's packages
-> pip install -r requirements.txt
+> pip install -r libraries/requirements.txt
 > # we already have a wagtail site in this repo, but if there's wasn't one
 > # you'd run the command below to create it
 > wagtail start libraries